mahmoudzin/registration/README.md

 ## Features

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->
-- Refestration oprations [Signup, Login, Logout] im single page with pure javaScript
+- Registration oprations [Signup, Login, Logout] im single page with pure javaScript
 - authudation
 - Form validation